5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 The Mechanism

 Tesamorelin is a 44-amino acid growth hormone releasing hormone (GHRH) analog.
 It binds to receptors in your pituitary gland and stimulates natural, pulsatile GH release.
-This is different from injecting synthetic HGH directly – you’re working with your body’s own production system.
+That’s different from injecting synthetic HGH directly, since you’re working with your body’s own production system.

-The increased GH drives lipolysis in visceral adipose tissue.
-IGF-1 levels rise modestly.
-But here’s what doesn’t change: cortisol, prolactin, TSH, and other hormones stay stable.
-Clean mechanism with targeted effects.
+The increased GH drives lipolysis in visceral adipose tissue, and IGF-1 levels rise modestly.
+Cortisol, prolactin, TSH, and other hormones stay stable, which gives it a clean profile with targeted effects.

-A 2014 study found Tesamorelin also reduced liver fat by 37% – significant for anyone dealing with fatty liver disease.
+A 2014 study found Tesamorelin also reduced liver fat by 37%, which matters for anyone dealing with fatty liver disease.

 Tesamorelin Dosing

-The FDA-approved dose is straightforward: 2mg subcutaneous injection daily.
-Timing matters – inject before bed, at least 90 minutes after your last meal.
-Empty stomach is important because food blunts the GH response.
+The FDA-approved dose is 2mg subcutaneous injection daily.
+Timing matters: inject before bed, at least 90 minutes after your last meal.
+The empty stomach is important because food blunts the GH response.

 Inject into abdominal fat only, rotating sites daily.
-Most practitioners run 12-26 week cycles.
-Effects reverse when you stop, so plan for ongoing use to maintain your results.
+Most practitioners run 12 to 26 week cycles.
+Effects reverse when you stop, so plan for ongoing use to maintain results.

 Side Effects

-Joint pain hit about 14% of trial participants.
+Joint pain affected about 14% of trial participants.
 Injection site reactions affected 8%.
 Some people experience water retention, especially early on.
-There’s a small increased risk of elevated blood sugar – about 5% of users saw HbA1c increases versus 1% on placebo.
+There’s a small increased risk of elevated blood sugar, with about 5% of users seeing HbA1c increases versus 1% on placebo.

 Verdict on Tesamorelin

-If you want the peptide with the strongest clinical proof for fat loss, this is the one.
-It’s especially powerful for targeting visceral fat, and the 18% reduction in the Phase III trial is a legitimately impressive result.
+If you want the peptide with the strongest clinical proof for fat loss, this is it.
+It’s especially powerful for visceral fat, and the 18% reduction in the Phase III trial is a real result.
 Best for people specifically targeting belly fat who can commit to consistent use.

 Six clinical trials enrolled over 900 people.
-A 12-week Phase IIb trial showed solid promise – participants taking 1mg daily lost 2.8kg compared to 0.8kg for placebo, about 4.4 pounds more than doing nothing.
+A 12-week Phase IIb trial showed solid promise, with participants taking 1mg daily losing 2.8kg compared to 0.8kg for placebo, roughly 4.4 pounds more than doing nothing.
 Statistically significant results.

-A longer 24-week trial (the OPTIONS trial) with 536 patients combined AOD9604 with intensive diet and exercise counseling.
+A longer 24-week study (the OPTIONS trial) with 536 patients combined AOD9604 with intensive diet and exercise counseling.
 In that setting, the peptide didn’t add measurable benefit on top of the aggressive lifestyle intervention.
-This led to development being halted in 2007, but there’s an important nuance here.
+Development was halted in 2007, but there’s an important nuance here.

 Why People Still Use It

 The 12-week trial without intensive lifestyle intervention showed clear benefit.
 The 24-week trial with intensive intervention didn’t add to what diet and exercise were already accomplishing.
-A lot of people in the peptide community interpret this to mean AOD9604 works best as a standalone fat loss tool for people who aren’t already in an aggressive caloric deficit – and plenty of users report exactly that.
+Many people in the peptide community read this to mean AOD9604 works best as a standalone tool for people who aren’t already in an aggressive caloric deficit, and plenty of users report exactly that.

-Safety-wise, AOD9604 is about as clean as peptides get.
-A comprehensive safety review found it “indistinguishable from placebo” in terms of adverse events.
+On safety, AOD9604 is about as clean as peptides get.
+A comprehensive safety review found it indistinguishable from placebo in terms of adverse events.
 No IGF-1 elevation, no insulin or glucose changes, no antibody development.
-If any peptide deserves the “side effect free” label, this is probably it.
+If any peptide earns the “side effect free” label, this is the one.

 What It Does to Fat Cells

-Here’s what it does at the cellular level: AOD9604 upregulates beta-3 adrenergic receptors on fat cells.
-These receptors, when activated, trigger lipolysis – the breakdown of stored fat into fatty acids your body can burn.
-Simultaneously, it inhibits lipogenesis, so you’re less likely to store new fat.
+At the cellular level, AOD9604 upregulates beta-3 adrenergic receptors on fat cells.
+When activated, these receptors trigger lipolysis, the breakdown of stored fat into fatty acids your body can burn.
+At the same time, it inhibits lipogenesis, so you’re less likely to store new fat.

-Critically, it doesn’t bind to growth hormone receptors.
-You don’t get GH elevation or IGF-1 increases – none of the downstream effects (good or bad) that come with actual growth hormone.
+It doesn’t bind to growth hormone receptors, so you get no GH elevation or IGF-1 increase, and none of the downstream effects, good or bad, that come with actual growth hormone.

 AOD9604 Dosing

 Most practitioners start people at 300 mcg daily, sometimes going up to 500 mcg depending on body weight.
-Inject in the morning on an empty stomach, 30-60 minutes before eating – you want fatty acids mobilized before introducing food.
+Inject in the morning on an empty stomach, 30 to 60 minutes before eating, so fatty acids are mobilized before food enters the picture.
 Subcutaneous injection in the abdomen works best.

-Run it for 8-12 weeks, then take 2-4 weeks off.
-Some people split the dose – half morning, half before bed – though there’s no clinical data supporting this over once daily.
+Run it for 8 to 12 weeks, then take 2 to 4 weeks off.
+Some people split the dose, half in the morning and half before bed, though there’s no clinical data supporting that over once daily.

-AOD9604 is a great starting point for anyone new to peptides.
-The safety profile is genuinely unmatched across six clinical trials, and the mechanism of action is solid.
-A lot of users report noticeable fat loss results, especially when they’re not already doing extreme dieting.
-If you want a low-risk entry into fat loss peptides, this is the one.
+AOD9604 is a sensible starting point for anyone new to peptides.
+The safety profile is hard to beat across six clinical trials, and the mechanism is sound.
+A lot of users report noticeable fat loss, especially when they aren’t already deep into extreme dieting.
+For a low-risk entry into fat loss peptides, start here.

-I also get my AOD9604 from Amino Club – same quality and testing standards across their whole lineup.
+I get my AOD9604 from Paramount Peptides, another one Everest doesn’t stock, with the same in-house manufacturing and testing standards across their lineup.
+Code BRAINFLOW saves 15% at Paramount.

-This combination is everywhere in the peptide community for good reason.
+This combination is everywhere in the peptide community, and the popularity is earned.
 Walk into any anti-aging clinic and they’ll probably mention it.
 The logic: CJC-1295 extends growth hormone elevation while Ipamorelin triggers an immediate pulse.
-Together, they create sustained, amplified GH release.
+Together they create sustained, amplified GH release.

-While there aren’t dedicated weight loss trials for this stack specifically, the GH-elevating effects are well-documented in clinical research, and the connection between elevated GH and improved body composition is one of the most established relationships in endocrinology.
-This is one of the most widely used peptide stacks for a reason – people consistently get results.
+There aren’t dedicated weight loss trials for this exact stack, but the GH-elevating effects are well-documented in clinical research, and the link between elevated GH and improved body composition is one of the most established relationships in endocrinology.
+People run it consistently because they see results.

-CJC-1295: A 2006 study in the Journal of Clinical Endocrinology found that CJC-1295 increases GH levels 2-10 fold for over six days after a single injection.
-IGF-1 rose 1.5-3x and stayed elevated for 9-11 days.
-The pharmacokinetics are impressive – this is a powerful GH-releasing compound.
+CJC-1295: A 2006 study in the Journal of Clinical Endocrinology found that CJC-1295 increases GH levels 2 to 10 fold for over six days after a single injection.
+IGF-1 rose 1.5 to 3x and stayed elevated for 9 to 11 days.
+Powerful pharmacokinetics for a GH-releasing compound.

-Ipamorelin: Called the “first selective growth hormone secretagogue” in a 1998 study.
+Ipamorelin: Called the first selective growth hormone secretagogue in a 1998 study.
 Unlike other GH-releasing peptides, Ipamorelin doesn’t spike cortisol or prolactin.
-Clean GH release without the hormonal chaos.
-That selectivity is what makes it so popular.
+You get clean GH release without the hormonal side effects, and that selectivity is what makes it so popular.

-The combination makes theoretical sense.
+The combination makes sense on paper.
 CJC-1295 (specifically the “no DAC” version, also called Mod GRF 1-29) has a 30-minute half-life and primes the pituitary.
 Ipamorelin triggers the actual release.
-Together, users report 3-5x greater GH response than either alone.
+Together, users report a 3 to 5x greater GH response than either alone.

 CJC-1295 + Ipamorelin Dosing